bobbysebolao/FAC_guidebook2.0/README.md

 6. Go to `localhost:5000` for the home page
 7. Start contributing to FAC-guidebook! :two_hearts:

-  - For testing: run `npm test` (server side testing need additional credentials)
+  - For testing: run `npm test` (Database testing need additional credentials)

 ### User journey: